Lisa Jakub

-Lisa Jakub (/ˈdʒeɪkəb/) (born December 27, 1978) is a Canadian writer, yoga teacher, and former actress.
+Lisa Jakub (/ˈdʒeɪkəb/; born December 27, 1978) is a Canadian writer, yoga teacher, and former child actress.
 She is best known for her roles as Lydia Hillard in the comedy-drama film Mrs. Doubtfire (1993) and as Alicia Casse in Independence Day (1996).

 Childhood and education

 Jakub was born on December 27, 1978, in Toronto, Ontario.
 She is of Slovak (father) and Welsh and Scottish (mother) descent.
 Jakub attended multiple schools in her early life, including Hillfield Strathallan College.

 Jakub graduated from the University of Virginia with a degree in sociology in 2010.

 Acting

 Jakub's first role was as Katis' Granddaughter in the 1985 film Eleni.
 She appeared in comedy-drama film Mrs. Doubtfire (1993) alongside Mara Wilson, Sally Field, Matthew Lawrence, and Robin Williams.
 When Jakub received the part of Lydia in Mrs. Doubtfire, her high school expelled her for accruing too many absences.
 Robin Williams wrote a letter to Jakub's high school, pleading with them to re-admit her, but this was unsuccessful.

 Jakub played Sandra in Matinee (1993), appeared in A Pig's Tale (1994) and Independence Day (1996), The Beautician and the Beast (1997), and played the "inspiration" for Princess Leia in the short film George Lucas in Love (1999).
 She starred in Picture Perfect (1995) and portrayed a bordello worker in the American Old West in Painted Angels (1997).